Severn Lamb

-Severn Lamb, sometimes known as Severn-Lamb, are manufacturers of various forms of transport systems and equipment, principally aimed at the leisure market.
+SL Transportation Limited, trading as Severn Lamb and sometimes known as Severn-Lamb, is a manufacturer of various forms of transport systems and equipment, principally aimed at the leisure market.
 They are based at Alcester in the English county of Warwickshire, but sell their products worldwide.
-As of January 2023, the firm is managed by Severn Lamb's grandson and employs 30 people.
+As of January 2023, the firm is managed by Severn Lamb's grandson and employs 26 people.

 History

 The company was founded by Peter Severn Lamb in 1948 in Stratford-upon-Avon.
 In its early days it predominantly manufactured steam locomotives for model and miniature railways.
 Today it builds live steam and steam outline electric and diesel hydraulic locomotives for narrow gauge railways in theme parks and similar venues, together with road trains, monorails and various themed custom vehicles, including electric vehicles, buses, and boats.